wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue:** Java programs will report ``Unresolved dependency: org.junit.platform junit-platform-launcherJava(0)`` on build.gradle.
 Programs that use unit tests will fail to build.
 This causes build.gradle to be highlighted red in the Visual Studio Code explorer, and the ``plugins`` line in build.gradle to have a red squiggle.

-**Workaround:** This can be safetly ignored if you aren't running unit tests.
+**Workaround:** This can be safely ignored if you aren't running unit tests.
 To fix it, do the following:

 On Windows execute the following in powershell: